babangsund/babangsund.com/src/blog/relay_hooks.md

 providing us with some much needed insight into how the Relay hooks API will look once it has been released.

 Although we're told an actual release might be a couple of months away, we don't have to wait.
-I have for one, never known to be a patient individual.
+I for one, have never been known as a particularly patient individual.

 ## Building Relay from source